venasolutions/bosk/docs/guide.md

 Recursive structures require the application to create an unlimited number of `Reference`s dynamically (for example, `/root/child`, `/root/child/child`, `/root/child/child/child` and so on), which is awkward and slow.
-It also makes it difficult to evolve your design if you later need to handle a use case in which the relationship is not strictly a tree.
+It also makes it difficult to evolve your design if you discover you need to handle a use case in which the relationship is not strictly a tree.

 For example, if you are representing information about files and folders in your bosk, one natural design would be to nest child folders inside parent folders,